Skip to main content

 Northern Highland-American Legion State Forest

-Reservable water-access campsites
+Reservable boat-in campsites

-The NHAL has 17 reservable water-access primitive campsites.
+The NHAL has 17 reservable boat-in primitive campsites.
 They are on Allequash, Day, Nebish, Clear Lakes and in the Bittersweet Wild Lakes Area.
 They are accessible only by water.
 These sites may be occupied for up to 14 nights per visit.
 Regular nightly camping fees apply.
 A maximum of six people are allowed per campsite.
 Reservations can be made for the same day of your arrival or up to 11 months in advance of your planned date of occupancy.
 Campers must make a reservation before setting up on any site.

 These campsites are open from April 30-Nov.
 1.